History of Dolly Parton in Timeline

 December 3, 2006: Kennedy Center Honors

-In December 2006, Dolly Parton pledged $500,000 towards a proposed hospital and cancer center in Sevierville named after Robert F. Thomas and announced a benefit concert to raise additional funds.
-In the same year, Parton and Emmylou Harris allowed their music to be used in a PETA ad campaign encouraging pet owners to keep their dogs indoors.
+In December 2006, Dolly Parton pledged $500,000 toward a proposed hospital and cancer center in Sevierville and announced a benefit concert to raise additional funds for the project.
+In the same year, Parton and Emmylou Harris collaborated on a PETA ad campaign.

-In 2006, Dolly Parton published her cookbook, "Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food".
+In 2006, Dolly Parton published a cookbook titled "Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food".

 Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food